Munawwar/flowjs/README.md

 ![Flowchart](flowchart.png)

-You can easily put calback inside callbaks to write such code, but you'll end up get into a [callback nightmare](http://callbackhell.com/) when writing large pieces of code without a library.
-Now let's write the logic with flowjs.
+You can easily put callbacks inside callbacks to write code for such a case, but when writing large pieces of code you'll end up with deep nested functions that will be hard to read later on.
+If you then try to move functions out into the parent scope using variables or named functions then the flow of execution of the code becomes harder to understand.

+So now let's write the logic with flowjs.

 ```
 window.CLIENTVERSION = 10;